A Deep Dive Into How Open-Source Project Maintainers Review and Resolve Bug Bounty Reports: Results

 \subsubsection{Duplicate reports}

 \textit{Duplicate reports} was the second least listed challenge and ranked sixth ($L=6$, $\pi=0.043$).
 Though duplicate reports seem not to be a significant issue for OSS project maintainers, receiving them can be ``frustrating'' and ``a waste of time to deal with'' ($I=7$).
+Akgul et al. \cite{akgul2023BBHperspectives} found that bug bounty hunters find duplicate reports particularly challenging, showcasing opposing opinions on the value of duplicate reports between these reviewers and hunters.

 One interviewee found that the best way to deal with duplicates is to simply ignore them.
 However, others noted that if they ignored duplicates, it would be more likely that another duplicate would be submitted ($I=2$); therefore, the best action to take is to ``acknowledge'' the report and mark it as ``Informative.''
 In one instance, an interviewee mentioned how duplicate reports came in waves.
-They described the experience as ``a spree where it's like certainly four or five people at the same time report the same bug again,'' leaving a trail of ``useless reports'' for OSS project maintainers to review.
+They described the experience as ``a spree where it's like certainly four or five people at the same time report the same bug again,'' leaving a trail of ``useless reports'' for OSS maintainers to review (P7).
 Interviewees also indicate receiving duplicates of the same issue even after addressing a prior report ($I=4$).

 One interviewee also experienced receiving duplicate reports for a legitimate vulnerability, but the actual reports ranged in quality (i.e., some were more detailed than others).
 They described a scenario that reflects this, ``the second user who reported the same problem wrote a very nice issue like with code and screenshots, and whatever tests; but I have to mark valid for the first one because that was the first one...
-I understood that it was a problem, and marked the second one as a duplicate.''
+I understood that it was a problem, and marked the second one as a duplicate'' (P4).
 In such cases, the first valid report reviewed would be awarded a bounty, which one interviewee felt was unfair to the bug hunter with the ``better'' report.
-Another interviewee describes that ``reputation is important because it is the kind of precursor for how trustworthy or capable someone is in the platform, and also it can hurt them.''
+Another interviewee describes that ``reputation is important because it is the kind of precursor for how trustworthy or capable someone is in the platform, and also it can hurt them'' (P3).